1998–99 AEK Athens F.C. season: Overview

 The summer started with great ambition for the team, since the owner multinational company ENIC had all the time in front of it to proceed with transfers and build a strong team.
 The management of Lakis Nikolaou negotiated with big name coaches and got close to sign Joachim Löw, but eventually ended up with the experienced but controversial Dragoslav Stepanović.
-The important transfer was that of Vasilios Lakis, who was strongly claimed by Olympiacos, Panathinaikos and PAOK and also some other good transfers such as Akis Zikos and Dimitris Markos took place, but the foreign players who came did not amuse and the gap in the defensive line, left after the retirement of the long–time regular and club's captain, Stelios Manolas, was not filled.
+The most important transfer was that of Vasilios Lakis, who was strongly claimed by Olympiacos, Panathinaikos and PAOK, while good transfers such as Akis Zikos and Dimitris Markos took place, but the foreign players who came, did not fill and the gap in the defensive line, after the retirement of the club's captain and long-time regular, Stelios Manolas.

-AEK started mediocre, while at the same time Dimitris Melissanidis took over the management of the team.
-Stepanović started well, but it was obvious that he his presence was not convincing and he was finally sacked after the 7th game.
+Stepanović started well, but it was obvious that he his presence was not convincing and he was eventually sacked after the 7th game.
 Takis Karagiozopoulos took over as caretaker coach for a while and then Oleg Blokhin was hired.
-AEK finally built a decent team, while in January they were strengthened a lot with the loan moves of Wreh and Méndez from Arsenal within the most important additions.
+At the same time Dimitris Melissanidis took over the management of the team.
+AEK eventually built a decent team, while in January they were strengthened a lot with the loan moves of Wreh and Méndez from Arsenal being the most important additions.
 Important victories were the derby against Olympiacos and Panathinaikos in Nikos Goumas Stadium both with a score of 2–0.
 The 6–0 over Aris and the 6–2 over Panelefsiniakos were the biggest victories.
-In the end, AEK could not claim the championship from Olympiacos, but they managed to beat Panathinaikos the race to the second place that led to the next season's UEFA Champions League qualifiers.
+In the end, AEK could not claim the championship from Olympiacos, but they managed to beat Panathinaikos the race to the second place that led to the next season's Champions League qualifiers.